Belden Fill Ratio Calculator

 Troubleshooting

-Most issues stem from mixed units, missing tolerances, or using trade sizes instead of actual inner diameters.
-Double-check that you entered real ID, not nominal size, and that OD values match the exact cable catalog number.
+Most issues stem from using the trade size instead of the actual inner diameter, picking the wrong unit, or leaving a field blank.
+Double-check that you entered the real conduit ID, that each unit selector matches the value, and that the cable OD matches the exact cable catalog number.

-• If pulls are difficult even below the limit, reduce target fill or increase pathway size.
+• If pulls are difficult even below the limit, lower the design fill limit or step up the conduit size.

-When you are within a few percent of the limit, reduce counts or step up one pathway size.
+When the fill percentage is within a few points of your limit, reduce the cable count or step up one conduit size.
 That small change often saves hours of field time and material wastage.

 FAQ about Belden Fill Ratio Calculator

-How do I handle different cable sizes in one pathway?
+Can I mix different cable sizes in one calculation?

 What if my cable is flat or slightly oval?